-Here are some tips for you if you want to start creating but don’t quite know where to begin:
+Here are some tips for you if you want to start making your own music but don’t quite know where to begin:

 There are two options for those who want to start recording music.
 You can start by sitting down with an instrument if you have one at home, or you can begin with instrument samples or VSTs in your DAW (Digital Audio Workstation), such as Logic Pro or Ableton.

 Alternatively, you can create music with your own voice and record sounds and vocals using a voice memo, which works great to start with.
 There’s a smart app called BandLab that allows you to do just that and more!
 You can read an article we wrote about how to use BandLab when making your own music here.

 2. Learn from Others

 When you start playing an instrument, it’s a good idea to learn from the pros.
 If you listen to popular artists, you’ll notice certain patterns, song structures, and melodies.
 These structures have been proven to work, and following these patterns will help you learn how to write music.